 After that, add the seasoned artichoke halves to a tray and place ½ garlic clove on top of the heart.
 The garlic will get super soft and delicious so you can spread it onto the heart later.

-Then, cover the artichokes with tin foil and bake at 425 for 35-45 minutes or until the heart is easily piercable and the garlic is soft and spreadable.
+Then, flip the artichokes over and add 2 Tablespoons of water to the pan to help keep the artichokes tender.
+Cover the pan with tin foil (or individually wrap each artichoke in til foil) and bake at 425 for 30-40 minutes or until the heart is easily piercable and the garlic is soft and spreadable.

 How can you serve artichokes?